-Under rules outlined by the Homeowners Protection Act (PMI Cancellation Act) of 1998 or HPA, you should be able to initiate PMI removal once the principal balance of your mortgage drops to 80% of the original value of your loan.
+Under rules outlined by the Homeowners Protection Act (PMI Cancellation Act) of 1998 or HPA, homeowners have the right to have their PMI removed automatically on the date that their principal balance is scheduled to reach 78% of the original value.

 Generally, you can request to cancel PMI when you reach at least 20% equity in your home.
 You might reach the 20% equity threshold by making your payments on time per your amortization schedule for loan repayment.
 But you also may get to that 20% benchmark faster thanks to rising property values in your area — or by investing in home improvements.